The full-length research papers and review articles written in English are welcome for publication in the following journals:

 2. Aims and Scope:

-- The CR, ROC and F & M are peer-reviewed international journals publishing original research papers, review articles and short communications in English on all basic and applied aspects of crop sciences, agricultural water management, agro-climatology, agroforestry, agronomy, crop production, crop protection, cropping systems, food science & technology, genetics & plant breeding, horticulture, plant & soil science, plant biotechnology, plant nutrition, post-harvest management of crops, seed science, soil management & tillage, vegetables, weed science, agricultural engineering, environmental science, nano-technology, agri-business, agricultural economics, agril. extension, social science, etc. The aim of the journals is to provide a forum for the scientific community to publish their latest research findings.
+These peer reviewed journals are providing a forum for the global scientific community to publish their latest research findings.
+These are peer-reviewed international journals publishing original research on basic and applied aspects of agronomy, soils and crop sciences including agricultural water management, agro-climatology, agroforestry, crop production, crop protection, cropping systems, genetics & plant breeding, horticulture, plant biotechnology, plant nutrition, post-harvest management of crops, seed science, soil management & tillage, vegetables, weed science, agricultural engineering, environmental science, nano-technology, food science and technology, agri-business, agricultural economics, etc.

-- The manuscripts submitted for publication should not contain data older than 4 years on the date of submission.
+- The full-length research papers submitted for publication should not contain data older than 3 years on the date of submission

-- The articles submitted for publication in this journal should not be submitted elsewhere simultaneously for publication in another journal.
-These should not carry any copyright material without prior permission of copyright holder.
+- The articles submitted for publication in these journals should not be submitted elsewhere simultaneously for publication in another journal.
+The contents of papers should not carry any copyright material without prior permission of copyright holder.